kamerontanseli/kamerontanseli.github.io/src/posts/the-rules-of-reusable-components.md

 date: '2019-12-24T13:56:26.370Z'
 hero_image: ../static/js-cover.png
 title: 'The rules of reusable components'
+byline: "I spend a lot of my time developing new reusable UI components."
 ---

 I spend a lot of my time developing new reusable UI components.

 This means during development I tend to extract UI components that are placed in a shared library or styleguide.
 These components are reused throughout the entire project.
 Often having different styles or layouts when integrated into features.

 Along the way I learnt a few rules that helped me save time and pain.